 Holding meetings via telephone can seem a bit daunting to the uninitiated, but conference calls deliver real savings on time and travel.
-From team meetings and training sessions to communicating with telecommuters and customers, conference calls are definitely becoming a commonplace component of doing business.
+From better team meetings and training sessions to communicating with telecommuters and customers, conference calls are definitely becoming a commonplace component of doing business.
 Despite all their upsides, though, they can still be problematic if participants don’t have a grasp on basic conference call etiquette.

 The good news is that conference calls can be highly successful.
 Here are the basics of minding your conference call Ps and Qs.

 There’s nothing worse than dialing into a meeting at 2:00 PST when the meeting was at 2:00 EST!